microsoft/tilecode/manual.md

 ## Fish Swim Left to Right (and back again)

 Now, let's make the fish swim in their pond.
 Initially, the fish are at rest (as are all sprites).
-So let's make a resting rule for the fish sprite that moves it left if there is water to its left:
+So let's make a resting rule for the fish sprite that moves it left when there is water to its left:

 ![fish moves left](pics/fishMoveLeft.JPG)

-Now, if the fish moved left in the previous round and is now next to the grass, let's have it turn around.
+Now, if the fish moved left in the previous round and is now next to the grass, let's have it move right.
 Exit the rule editor (button B) and select the ``moved left'' rule:

 ![moved left rule](pics/movedLeft.JPG)